 Interestingly, no one provided me with specific insults for someone from another region except for people from Baden and Swabia.

-I’m sure those insults are out there, but apparently Badischer folks call Swabians Sauschwob, and Swabians call Badischer people Gelbfiasler.
+I’m sure those insults are out there, but apparently Badische folks call Swabians Sauschwob, and Swabians call Badische people Gelbfiasler.

 Common German insults

 Vollpfosten, literally ‘full post’, came up many times, and seems to line up with the English phrase ‘dumb as a post’.
 Vollkoffer, literally a ‘full suitcase’ or ‘total suitcase’, is a nice and short version of one of my favorite English expressions ‘basketcase’.
 Which doesn’t make a whole lot of sense when you think about it.

 Finally, Vollhorst, literally ‘full Horst’, describes a brash and idiotic person and picked up steam with Horst Seehofer.
 Although not a ‘Voll’ insult, the name Kevin is shorthand for lower-class idiot in Germany, so an Alpha-Kevin is like a special, super idiot.

 There is a very large pile of words for insulting someone’s lack of courage.
 While I try not to go down this particular route of name-calling, they are, admittedly, pretty funny.

 A Beckenrandschwimmer, literally ‘pool-side floater’, describes someone who swims by clinging to the side of the swimming pool.
 Warmduscher, literally a ‘warm showerer’, is someone who only takes warm showers (er, okay!).

 A Sockenschläfer, literally ‘sock sleeper’, can’t handle cold feet at night and must sleep with socks on.